 How long do enhanced DBS checks take?

-Most enhanced criminal record checks processed by us take five to ten working days* until results are delivered.
+Most enhanced criminal record checks processed by us take five to ten working days* after your employer has completed their ID verification, until results are delivered.
 Applications received before 4pm are processed on the next working day.

 *Please note that we cannot guarantee turnaround times due to factors outside of our control.
 Turnaround times may be longer if you have a common name, have changed your name, have multiple addresses or have prior convictions.
 Other factors, such as increased demand, are also beyond our control and may affect turnaround times.